Staff Profiles

 - PhD in History (University of Manchester, supervised by Professor Julie-Marie Strange, Dr Michael Sanders, and Dr Charlotte Wildman)

-Since Autumn 2018, I have been a co-convenor of the Life Cycles Seminar that takes place at the Institute of Historical Research at Senate House, London.
+I am a co-convenor of the Life Cycles Seminar that takes place at the Institute of Historical Research at Senate House, London, and the Bodies and Emotions Strands for the Social History Society.

 Twitter: @claudiajsoares